himal2007/himal2007.github.io/_pages/about.md

 - **Skills:** Bioinformatic analysis, Population genetics, Landscape genetics, Spatial modelling, Statistical analysis

 ---
 **🌱 Curious Mind:** When I'm not delving into the molecular mysteries of pathogens, you might find me lost in the pages of a book.
-Currently, I'm currently reading _Bioinformatics with Python Cookbook_ by Tiago Antao, to acquaint myself with the functionalities available in Python for bioinformatics.
+Currently, I'm currently reading _The Man From the Future_ by Ananyo Bhatacharya, a biography of the brilliant mathematician John von Neumann.

 You can find the complete list of books I've read so far on [Goodreads](https://www.goodreads.com/himal2007).

 ---